tnmch/tnmch.github.io/_posts/CHRISTMAS-2019/2019-12-16-Yogosha_Christmas_Challenge.md

 So the best option is to try to think outside the box, the service text contain **very slow version**, so maybe it uses some functions that slow down password verification , for someone who is used to playing CTF or having love with crypto stuff, he will think about this type of attack that occurs almost everywhere **Side Channel Attack** https://en.wikipedia.org/wiki/Side-channel_attack

-One of this attack called **timing attack** , where you can guess if your input correct or not depend time it take each char you send comparing to others which is the case here !
+One of this attack called **timing attack** , where you can guess if your input correct or not depend on the time it take each char you send comparing to others which is the case here !

 If we debug a little the first time, then by writing a small script, we will get the password which is `pAsSwOrd159!`